alokkumar-dotcom/alokkumar-DataAnalyst-Internship-Portfolio/README.md

 # 🎯 Objectives

-- Create a professional Data Analytics portfolio website
+- Create a professional master GitHub portfolio
-- Showcase all internship tasks in a structured format
+- Consolidate all internship projects into one central repository
+- Provide links to the Task 1–4 project repositories
+- Present the complete internship journey
-- Present project screenshots and analytical work
+- Showcase project screenshots and analytical work
 - Provide access to Tableau dashboards
 - Provide access to the final internship presentation
 - Provide access to the resume
-- Add GitHub and LinkedIn professional profiles
+- Include professional GitHub and LinkedIn profiles
-- Create a responsive and user-friendly website
+- Create a responsive portfolio website
 - Deploy the portfolio using GitHub Pages
+- Summarize the technical skills and key learnings developed during the internship
 ---

 # 📁 Project Structure